-Originally developed by Chaffee County Fire Rescue, the slash haul away service expanded in 2020 with support from the Chaffee Common Ground Fund to increase the number of acres treated in Chaffee County.
+Originally developed by Chaffee County Fire Rescue, the slash haul away service expanded in 2020 with support from the Chaffee Common Ground Fund to increase the number of acres treated.

-Participating property owners clear brush and trees and pile slash near their curbs in the weeks leading up to a slash haul away event.
+Participating property owners clear brush and trees, then pile slash near their curbs in the weeks leading up to a slash haul away event.
 Slash is either chipped on-site or hauled in trailers to the Chaffee County Landfill.
 The landfill uses a large grinder to turn slash into chips, and residents in-turn can purchase a load of chips for $20.
 The chips also are used in landfill operations to bury trash.

 Chaffee Chips service locations are chosen by the Envision Forest Health Council, based on Fuel Treatment Priority areas outlined in the Community Wildfire Protection Plan.
 The service aligns with large fire mitigation projects being planned, funded and executed by Forest Health Council partners.
 The long-term goal is to treat up to 30,000 acres in the county by 2030.
 About a third of the acres are privately owned.

 “We have a lot of mitigation work to do to reach our goals,” said Forest Health Council member J.T.
 Shaver, a forester with the Colorado State Forest Service.
 “We are going to work together as a community and as neighbors to remove vegetation and get much-needed work done.”

 Additional funding for Chaffee Chips is provided by CSFS Forest Restoration and Wildfire Risk Reduction grants.
 The program is greatly supported by Chaffee County Fire Rescue staff time and expertise.

 Read more Stories of Impact from Chaffee Common Ground